coreexplorer-org/core-explorer-kit/README.md

 To stop everything, exit the Pipenv shell and run `docker compose down` from the repository root.
 Add `-v` if you purposely want to blow away the Neo4j data volume.

+### Bootstrap script

+If you want a single command that clones the repo, rebuilds the backend image, and brings the stack online (including the trusted Git directory fix), run `scripts/bootstrap-stack.sh`.
+It handles pulling `main`, rebuilding the backend, starting Neo4j + backend + nginx, and reapplying the `safe.directory` flag so processing endpoints immediately work.

 ### Common developer commands

 ```bash